-PRE-OP DIET OPTIONS Option 1 Meal replacements- upto 4 per day (total 900 calories)
+PRE-OP DIET OPTIONS

+Option 1- Meal replacements-up to 4 daily- (total 900 calories)

 You will find a variety of meal replacement shakes and powders in supermarkets and pharmacies, for example Celebrity Slim, Slimfast, Superdrug Slenderplan, Forza Shake It Slim, Tesco Ultraslim, Asda Great Shape Meal Replacement Shakes or Morrisons In Shape Meal Replacement Shakes.
-They contain a range of vitamins and minerals and contain approximately 200 calories per item.
+They contain a range of vitamins and minerals and less than 250 calories per item.